openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/cerebralCortex
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Cerebral cortex' is a central nervous system cell part cluster and central nervous system gray matter layer.
-It is part of the pallium and cerebral hemisphere gray matter.
+   :definition: Is a central nervous system cell part cluster and central nervous system gray matter layer.
+Is part of the pallium and the cerebral hemisphere gray matter. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0000956) ('is_a' and 'relationship')]
    :description: The thin layer of gray matter on the surface of the cerebral hemisphere that develops from the telencephalon.
-It consists of the neocortex (6 layered cortex or isocortex), the hippocampal formation and the olfactory cortex.The '''cerebral cortex''' is a sheet of neural tissue that is outermost to the cerebrum of the mammalian brain.
-It plays a key role in memory, attention, perceptual awareness, thought, language, and consciousness.
-It is constituted of up to six horizontal layers, each of which has a different composition in terms of neurons and connectivity.One of the 10 basic divisions of the cerebrospinal axi.
-The cerebral cortex is the dorsal topographic division of the endbrain (Kuhlenbeck, 1927), with a basically radial, laminated architecture.
-The cerebral cortex was described and illustrated for macrodissected adult humans by Vesalius (1543), and the term itself was introduced for macrodissected adult humans by Bauhin (1605).
+It consists of the neocortex (6 layered cortex or isocortex), the hippocampal formation and the olfactory cortex. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0000956)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0101978
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0000956#cerebral-cortex-1
    :name: cerebral cortex